lolo77/TopSecret/README.md

 ## Strong encryption and low-noise generation
 Strong encryption (AES) along with strong hash algo (SHA-512 by default, customizable)

-The image encoding process uses a semi-random positional algo to place the bit stream into the piture's items at low-level noise.
+The image encoding process uses a semi-random positional algo to place the bit stream into the picture's items at low-level noise.
 The PDF encoding inserts new keys into internal maps.
 No visual impact, no embedded files.
-Even PDF editors do not show these infos.
+Even PDF editors do not show these info.

 ## Works for both JPEG & PNG images and PDF documents.
 Retrieve your secrets with 2 security factors :